US states, cities cry out for federal aid amid pandemic

 WASHINGTON: In the decentralized American system, the COVID-19 pandemic is draining public finances in many cities and states, and without help from the federal government, experts say the consequences will be lasting and the recovery slower.

+Dan White, research director at Moody´s Analytics, calculated that without federal assistance, more than three million public jobs could be lost, which would slash two percentage points off the national GDP.

+"There is no plan B," White warned in a recent analysis.
+"They can´t just issue a bunch of long-term debt and move on to the next year."

-Time is running out, with most state and local governments facing a June 30 deadline to adopt their budgets for the coming year.
-White calculates that states could see an average of one-fifth of their budget disappear by June 2021, almost twice the shock in the 2009 recession.
+Time is running out, with most state and local governments facing a June 30 deadline to adopt their budgets for the coming year. --